Sherman Minton: Education

 Minton started at Edwardsville High School, but after that school closed, he attended New Albany High School for the remaining three years.
 There he participated in the football, baseball, and track teams.
 He helped start the school's first debate club, the Wranglers, which won several awards.
 He worked in a local arcade, and during summer vacations returned to Fort Worth to work at the Swift plant.
 He was briefly expelled from school after committing a prank in February 1908, and the superintendent, Charles Allen Prosser, let Minton return only after he formally apologized before the entire school.
 Minton began dating Gertrude Gurtz, whom he later married, in his senior year.
 He graduated high school in 1910.

 To earn money to attend college, Minton resumed working for Swift & Company in Fort Worth and played baseball semi-professionally.
 In September 1911, he enrolled at Indiana University Bloomington, where he participated in a combined program that enabled him to complete both his undergraduate and law degrees in only four years.
 Despite the heavy workload, he played multiple sports, joined the debate team, and participated in the Jackson Club, an organization for Democrats.
 While at Indiana, he also joined and was a member of the Phi Delta Theta fraternity.
-His classmates included such people as future Governor of Indiana Paul V. McNutt and future presidential candidate Wendell L. Willkie, both of whom later had substantial impacts on Minton's political career.
+His classmates included future Governor of Indiana Paul V. McNutt and future presidential candidate Wendell L. Willkie, both of whom later had substantial impacts on Minton's political career.
 Minton's high academic standing entitled him to serve as librarian at the legal college.
 The position, which paid thirty dollars a month, allowed him to live more comfortably in law school.
 He graduated first in his class with an LL.B. degree in September 1915.

 Minton won a one-year scholarship to take graduate courses at Yale Law School, where he earned a Master of Laws degree cum laude in 1916.
 At Yale he took a constitutional law seminar with former President and future Chief Justice of the United States William Howard Taft, who is said to have described a paper Minton wrote as one of best ever written at the school.
 Along with Lewis F. Powell Jr., Minton is one of two United States Supreme Court justices who earned an LL.M. degree.
 Minton continued to improve his oratory and debate at Yale; he won the Wayland Club prize for extemporaneous public speaking, and helped organize the university's legal aid society.